-Firstly, though it may sound basic, password protection and encryption should be enabled on any device that carries sensitive information.
+Firstly, password protection and encryption should be enabled on any device that carries sensitive information.
 Also, as with any security related software, the operating systems of mobile devices, and apps, should be kept up to date, as to minimise your SMEs vulnerabilities.

 Remote tracking and wiping are also highly recommended as in the eventually the device is lost or stolen, it allows for data to be rendered inaccessible.
 Finally, members of staff should also be educated about the dangers of connecting to unknown Wi-Fi Hotspots and the dangers related to traffic monitoring and man-in-the-middle attacks.

 We hope these information security tips will prove useful, however, there is no easy, quick fix to all your information security problems.
 Achieving a positive, sustained and measurable change in the behaviour of staff is about implementing and moving towards a secure culture mindset.

 By conducting comprehensive information security training, any SME is not only investing in the education of their staff but also strengthening their viability and trustworthiness.
 By integrating information security as a part of an organisation's culture, they are better protecting themselves against a whole host of potential threats, including phishing attacks, data breaches and even insider threats.